best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 However, there are a few other points worth raising that are exclusive to function and method names.

 Firstly, your user should be able to infer the purpose or action of a function from its name.
-Your function may be overly complex or require further detail in its documentation if you can't describe the overall task performed by the function in a few words.
+A warning sign that your function may be overly complex or require further detail in its documentation is when you find that you can't describe the overall task performed by the function in a few words.

-It can be effective to describe the specigic task a function performs in its name, starting with a verb:
+It can be effective to describe the specific task a function performs in its name, starting with a verb:

 ````{tabs}
 ```{code-tab} py